Back to Revolutions Against the Church

 "A woman shall not be clothed with man's apparel, neither shall a man use woman's apparel: for he that doeth these things is abominable before God." - Deuteronomy 22:5

 Dress is not merely a practical necessity or a private aesthetic game.
 It is a language.
-It says something about the body, about shame, about sexed identity, about social order, and about whether man receives himself as created or treats himself as available for revision.
+It says something about the body, shame, sexed identity, social order, and whether man receives himself as created or treats himself as available for revision.
 For that reason the collapse of outward decorum is never only superficial.
-When a civilization begins to delight in the erasure, mockery, or inversion of distinction between the sexes, something far deeper than style is being attacked.1
+When a civilization delights in the erasure, mockery, or inversion of distinction between the sexes, something far deeper than style is under attack.1

-This chapter therefore concerns more than clothing alone.
+This therefore concerns more than clothing alone.
 It concerns presentation, bodily language, cultivated confusion, vanity, softness, and the visible signs by which men and women either honor or obscure the order God has given.
-The issue is not whether every age dresses identically.
-The issue is whether dress serves truth or rebellion.
-Outward signs can honor created distinction, or they can participate in its deliberate erosion.
+The question is not whether every age dresses identically.
+The question is whether dress serves truth or rebellion.

 Once this principle is denied, dress becomes a field of ideological revolt.
 The body is treated less as gift than as canvas.
-Outward signs are then manipulated not to express truth, but to destabilize it.
-That which once signified belonging, sex, restraint, or reverence is reworked into self-assertion, provocation, or confusion.
+Outward signs are manipulated not to express truth, but to destabilize it.
+What once signified belonging, sex, restraint, or reverence is reworked into self-assertion, provocation, or confusion.

-The distinction between male and female is not a social fiction later imposed by arbitrary custom.
+The distinction between male and female is not a social fiction imposed by arbitrary custom.
 It belongs to creation itself.
-Man and woman are equal in dignity yet distinct in form, vocation, symbolism, and social meaning.
+Man and woman are equal in dignity, yet distinct in form, vocation, symbolism, and social meaning.
 The body is part of that meaning.
-Therefore outward life cannot be morally indifferent to sexual distinction.2
+Outward life therefore cannot be morally indifferent to sexual distinction.2

 This is the force of Deuteronomy's prohibition.
-Whatever the exact historical details of dress in ancient Israel, the principle is clear: there is such a thing as fittingness proper to man and fittingness proper to woman, and deliberate confusion of that distinction is morally serious.
-The modern world resents this teaching because it wishes to treat all distinction as threat.
-Yet Christian thought sees rightly ordered difference not as oppression, but as part of the beauty of creation.
+Whatever the exact historical details of dress in ancient Israel, the principle is clear.
+There is such a thing as fittingness proper to man and fittingness proper to woman, and deliberate confusion of that distinction is morally serious.
+The modern world resents this teaching because it wants every distinction treated as threat.
+Christian doctrine sees rightly ordered difference not as oppression, but as part of the beauty of creation.

 This principle also exposes a common modern confusion.
 To acknowledge fitting distinction is not to reduce persons to crude stereotypes or deny the variety of temperaments.
 It is simply to insist that male and female are real and meaningful, and that culture ought not make war against what God has inscribed in nature.
 A society that cannot keep this basic grammar of the body will not keep many other truths for long.

 Outward signs both express and train inward dispositions.
 This is why dress matters morally.
-It does not only tell others how one wishes to be seen; it gradually forms how one sees oneself.
+It does not only tell others how one wishes to be seen.
+It gradually forms how one sees oneself.
 Habitual immodesty trains the soul in shamelessness.
 Deliberate slovenliness trains contempt for decorum.
 Ornamental vanity feeds self-display.
-And cultivated imitation between the sexes trains the imagination to regard distinction itself as negotiable.
+Cultivated imitation between the sexes trains the imagination to regard distinction itself as negotiable.

 For this reason, the collapse of Christian identity in dress is not a trivial concession to fashion.
 It participates in deeper disorders.
-When men become fascinated with softness, display, ornament, or ambiguity in ways ordered toward the weakening of masculine reserve and gravity, something in the public witness of manhood is being surrendered.
-When women are encouraged to disdain modesty as though reverence for the body were servility, something in feminine dignity is also being attacked.
+When men become fascinated with softness, display, adornment, or ambiguity in ways ordered toward weakening masculine reserve and gravity, something in the public witness of manhood is being surrendered.
+When women are urged to disdain modest reserve as though reverence for the body were servility, something in feminine dignity is also being attacked.

 The point is not nostalgia for one decade's wardrobe.
 The point is moral pedagogy.
 Clothing habituates.
 Bearing habituates.
 Presentation habituates.
-A culture that treats dress as meaningless will soon discover that it has nonetheless educated the eye, the body, and the imagination in one direction or another.
+A culture that treats dress as meaningless will still educate the eye, the body, and the imagination in one direction or another.

-This revolt does not usually announce itself as hatred of creation.
-It comes dressed as authenticity, expression, comfort, experimentation, or freedom from old constraints.
+This revolt rarely announces itself as hatred of creation.
+It comes dressed as authenticity, expression, comfort, experimentation, or freedom from old restraints.
 Yet its real effect is the erosion of public confidence that male and female carry intelligible meaning.
-Once that confidence is weakened, other confusions follow easily.
+Once that confidence is weakened, other confusions follow quickly.
 The body becomes easier to instrumentalize because its signs have already been detached from truth.

-This is one reason the issue has become spiritually important again.
-What earlier ages might have treated as decadent eccentricity is now often enlisted into broader projects of moral and anthropological inversion.
-Visible disorder is no longer only personal.
+This is one reason the issue has become spiritually urgent again.
+What earlier ages might have treated as decadent eccentricity is now often enlisted into wider projects of moral and anthropological inversion.
+Visible disorder is no longer merely personal.
 It becomes social catechesis.

 The Catholic answer is not cruelty, mockery, or fixation on minutiae.
 It is reverence.
 Reverence for the body.
 Reverence for created distinction.
 Reverence for modesty, gravity, and fittingness.
 To recover Christian identity in dress is not to become theatrical or rigid.
 It is to learn again that the body should not be presented as though it were detached from truth.